EconomyLens.com

 Shareholders overwhelmingly backed the spin-off of a 49-percent minority stake of the marine division at a specially convened meeting.
 The marine unit will be listed on the Frankfurt Stock Exchange later this year.
 The broader Thyssenkrupp group will retain a controlling stake, which it said ensured “the strategic steering and stability of TKMS”.
 Thyssenkrupp’s shares rose two percent in Frankfurt after the news.

 “TKMS gains the freedom to drive innovation more rapidly, invest in a targeted manner, and respond flexibly to customer and market requirements,” said Thyssenkrupp CEO Miguel Lopez.
-The defence division’s orders have grown significantly in recent years and the backlog now exceeds 18 billion euros ($21 billion), according to the group.
+The defense division’s orders have grown significantly in recent years, and the backlog now exceeds 18 billion euros ($21 billion), according to the group.

 TKMS represents just a small part of Thyssenkrupp’s revenues, but its prospects are far brighter than other divisions, particularly the steel business, which is in the throes of a painful restructuring as it battles fierce Asian competition.
 Thyssenkrupp announced in May plans for an overhaul that will split the sprawling conglomerate into several standalone businesses, ranging from auto parts to green technologies.